 BC-AP Sports Preview Digest

-Some of the sports stories The Associated Press is covering Thursday.
-A full Sports Digest will be sent at about 3 p.m.
+Some of the sports stories The Associated Press is covering Friday.
+A full Sports Digest will be sent by about 3 p.m.
 All times EDT:

 - OAKLAND, Calif. - LeBron James and the Cleveland Cavaliers try to regroup after being overmatched by Kevin Durant and the Golden State Warriors in Game 1 of the NBA Finals.

 - NASHVILLE, Tenn. - The Nashville Predators have a problem.
 They're playing the speedy Pittsburgh Penguins while still trying to thump and hit their way through a series like they did against St. Louis and Anaheim.
 They better adjust by Game 3 on Saturday because the Penguins, up 2-0 in the Stanley Cup Final, will start making them pay for all those trips to the penalty box.

 - The Stanley Cup Final is taking on an NBA series-like feel this year, as the Nashville Predators and Pittsburgh Penguins could take 17 days if they go all seven games.
 Hockey players and coaches are used to the rhythm of playing every other day in the playoffs, so it remains to be seen how the extra two-day breaks between games affect momentum and the course of the series.

 - NASHVILLE, Tenn. - Detroit has its octopi.
 The Panthers had their rats.
 Nashville has catfish, the beloved badge of honor for Predators fans who delight in throwing the Southern staple onto the ice.
 Who started it?
 Well, this fish story stretches from the home to one of the Original Six franchises to what was once one of the seediest neighborhoods in Nashville, to the long and twisting path of a man named Bob Wolf.
 Bar owner, chef, country music drummer and, to hear him tell it, original catfish tosser.